zixpo/candybar/README.md

 [![JitPack Version](https://jitpack.io/v/zixpo/candybar.svg)](https://jitpack.io/#zixpo/candybar)
 [![Build Status](https://api.travis-ci.com/zixpo/candybar.svg?branch=master)](https://travis-ci.com/zixpo/candybar)

-Improved version of original [CandyBar Dashboard](https://github.com/danimahardhika/candybar-library).
+Improved version of the original [CandyBar Dashboard](https://github.com/danimahardhika/candybar-library).

+Check out [Blueprint Dashboard](https://github.com/jahirfiquitiva/blueprint/).
+It's modular and uses the new build features.
+Maybe you just like it :D

-This is the library of CandyBar.
+This is the library of CandyBar Dashboard.
 It is only used for development purpose.
 Use the sample for making Icon Pack, Get it from [here](https://github.com/zixpo/candybar-sample).

 # Features
 - License checker